-27.2The County Council as lessor - operating leases
+27.2 The County Council as lessor - operating leases

-Where an asset is leased by the County Council to a third party as an operating lease the asset is retained in the credited to the Comprehensive Income and Expenditure Statement on a straight-line basis over the life of the lease.
 Where an asset is leased by the County Council to a third party as an operating lease the asset is retained in the Balance Sheet.
-Rental income is
+Rental income is credited to the Comprehensive Income and Expenditure Statement on a straight-line basis over the life of the lease.